Lester Beach (1825-1882)

 After passing four checks, Beach was caught.
 On his testimony, “Browning” (Charles R. Titus/Joseph M. Thompson) was also arrested, but released for lack of evidence.

 Lester Beach was sentenced in December 1878 to three years and six months in Sing Sing–a harsh penalty.
 He was released in 1882–and died shortly after his release.

 While Chief Thomas Byrnes thought Lester Beach merited inclusion as professional criminal, Byrnes failed to arrest all the gambling den operators, brothel managers, protection racket gangs, after-hours dance hall operators, corrupt police captains, and others whom it was his duty to enforce the law.
-The profile of Beach is a monument to Byrnes’s misguided concept of justice.
+The profile of Beach is a monument to Byrnes’ misguided concept of justice.

-A lesser criticism is the sloppy editing of the Beach entry: Beach was arrested once, not several times; Titus’s profile is #40, not 44; Titus attempted to pass the check on Colgate in 1879, not 1869; Beach was sentenced in December 1878, not 1879; his Rogue’s Gallery picture was taken in November 1878, not 1876.
+A lesser criticism is the sloppiness of the Beach entry: Beach was arrested once, not several times; Titus’s profile is #40, not 44; Titus attempted to pass the check on Colgate in 1879, not 1869; Beach was sentenced in December 1878, not 1879; his Rogue’s Gallery picture was taken in November 1878, not 1876.